robyag/rocket_demo/README.md

 # Compile Steps
-To compilate the program, you have to download this code, go into the main folder, and execute:
+To compile the program, you have to download this code, go into the main folder, and execute:
 ```
 cmake . && make
 ```

-This will create the executable file calles "rocket".
+This will create the executable file, called "rocket".
-Execute it with:
+Examples to run it:
 ```
 ./rocket -l 5
 ./rocket -l 10